Table of Contents

 i.
 Credit Hours and Courses

-A candidate must successfully complete a total of 91 credit hours for graduation with a Certificate in Business Law; 21 credit hours must be in courses and activities designated as part of the Certificate Program by Business Law Committee.
+A candidate must successfully complete a total of 91 credit hours for graduation with a Certificate in Business Law; 21 credit hours must be in courses and activities designated as part of the Certificate Program by the Business Law Committee.

 ii.
 Required Program Courses